ajahne/blog/_posts/2018-09-16-one-on-one-meeting-dos-and-donts-part1.md

 With that being said...

 ## Don't schedule them back to back (to back to...)
-> 1-1s are critical, fundamental meetings.
+> One-on-ones are critical, fundamental meetings.
 Give yourself the time, space, and energy to ensure you are focused and "in the moment" during each one.

-When you first begin as a team or tech lead, you may have management responsibilities that include conducting 1-1s.
-In my case, I chose one day where I would have all of my 1-1s.
+When you first begin as a team or tech lead, you may have management responsibilities that include conducting one-on-ones.
+In my case, I chose one day where I would have all of my one-on-ones.
 This plan was glorious!
 I would go into the day mentally prepared, have a clear schedule and a specific agenda.
 I would know each week when I would meet with everyone, I would have productive meetings with all of my direct reports and conquer everything in one day.

 This plan failed royally.

 It did not scale as my team and number of direct reports grew.
 What worked for one, did not work for five, and definitely did not work for 20.
 After following this schedule of back to back meetings for a few months I was beat.
 I would go into the day mentally prepared, but after the third one-on-one, I was mentally exhausted.
-I ultimately had to [change my calendar for better 1-1s]({{ site.baseurl }}{% post_url 2018-5-17-changing-my-calendar-for-better-1-on-1s %}) .
+I ultimately had to [change my calendar for better one-on-ones]({{ site.baseurl }}{% post_url 2018-5-17-changing-my-calendar-for-better-1-on-1s %}) .

 The lesson?
 Do not overbook your time as you need mental breaks too.
-1-1s can be light, upbeat affairs.
+One-on-ones can be light, upbeat affairs.
 They can also be heavy and intense discussions.
 Going from one meeting to the next to the next, will not give you the space to be your best, which in turn will have a negative impact on the person you are meeting with.

 ## Conclusion
 If done properly and if conducted from a place of care and compassion, one-on-one meetings will help build a strong rapport - showing people how much they matter to the organization and how the organization values them, supports them and supports their growth as individuals and professionals.
 If done incorrectly, they can demotivate, lower morale, and ultimately lead to the departure of key employees.
 As the saying goes (and data shows), [people do not leave companies, they leave managers](https://hbr.org/2018/01/why-people-really-quit-their-jobs).